 This was Julian's first single in the US and his second in the UK.
-He had another hit with "Much Too Late For Goodbyes."
+His next American single, "Too Late for Goodbyes

 , which at the time was located along the Tennessee River in Sheffield, Alabama.
-According to Jimmy Johnson, who was one of the studio owners and played guitar on the sessions, Lennon's lyric "Sitting on a pebble by the river playing guitar" was inspired by his time there.
+According to Jimmy Johnson, who was one of the studio owners, Lennon's lyric "Sitting on a pebble by the river playing guitar" was inspired by his time there.
 Muscle Shoals is a tranquil place where artists could record in relative seclusion with some of the best musicians in the world available to back them up.
 Rod Stewart, Aretha Franklin, The Rolling Stones, Wilson Pickett and Paul Simon all recorded in the Muscle Shoals area.